 Simply stated, every believer is either walking in the flesh (yielded to the influence of the old man) or walking in the Spirit (yielded to the power of the new man); there is no middle ground!
 “Know ye not, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey…” (Rom.
 6:16).
 That which separates the two types of believers is whether or not they have understood and obeyed the essential truths of Romans chapters 6-8.

 The Trilogy of Transformation

-Romans chapters 6-8 explain the crucial process of sanctification in the life of the believer…teaching the liberating truths which deliver from the sinful habits, appetites and thought patterns of the old man.
+Romans chapters 6-8 explain the crucial process of sanctification in the believer’s life, teaching the liberating truths that deliver from the old man’s sinful habits, appetites, and thought patterns.
 IT IS IMPOSSIBLE TO LIVE A FRUITFUL CHRISTIAN LIFE WITHOUT A THOROUGH UNDERSTANDING OF ROMANS 6-8. [see the article entitled Salvation & Sanctification]

 Chapter # 7 – KNOW YOUR ENEMY WITHIN… knowing what you are up against.
 This chapter addresses the believer’s new struggle with “the flesh” concerning attempts to keep “the Law”: Understanding your deliverance from the demands of the Law by your identification with Christ’s death.
 Key verses, “Wherefore, my brethren, ye also are become dead to the law by the body of Christ; that ye should be married to another, even to him who is raised from the dead, that we should bring forth fruit unto God.”
 (Rom.
 7:4) “For I know that in me (that is, in my flesh,) dwelleth no good thing: for to will is present with me; but how to perform that which is good I find not.” (vs.18).